barblarrosa/api-testing-portfolio/README.md

 reports/              # Curated execution reports .github/workflows/    # CI pipeline configuration

-## Credentials
+Credentials
 No tokens or secrets are stored in this repository.
-Environment files are committed as templates with empty values; secrets are resolved from Postman Vault locally and from repository secrets (`SANDBOX_PAT`) in CI.
+Environment files are committed as templates with empty values; secrets are resolved from Postman Vault locally and from repository secrets (SANDBOX_PAT) in CI.

-## Author
+Author

-Barbara Larrosa — ATS Analyst [LinkedIn](https://www.linkedin.com/in/barblarrosa/)
+Barbara Larrosa — ATS Analyst · LinkedIn